jdbest/mapa/README.md

 # Git Markdown example

+(This text replicates the text in example.* included above.
+Where possible, links to documents on github are included here, but plots are not.)

 This is a simple example of using R Markdown documents to create APA-formatted documents with LaTeX compiling them into PDFs.
 You will need to install a version of LaTeX to compile; some suggestions are included [here](https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) which involve using [TinyTeX](https://yihui.org/tinytex/) (Xie, 2019).
 You may need to install the `apa7` LaTeX package (Weiss, 2021); I believe you should be able to do so with `tinytex::tlmgr_install("apa7")` (but I have not yet been able to test this on a machine without a LaTeX installation).

 If TinyTeX does not work for you or if you intend to use LaTeX beyond for this work, you may want to install [MacTeX](http://tug.org/mactex/) for Macs or [MiKTeX](https://miktex.org/) for PCs.
 (These are large installations---thus the point of a "tiny" version.)